gaurangisinha/Evergreen_bot/README.md

 ---
-# Quote Bot
+# Evergreen Bot
-Its a Python bot capable of generating a single quote (times the number of days given) and store it in bot.txt ....Everything is done in past :P XD
+It's a Python bot capable of generating a single quote (times the number of days given) and store it in bot.txt ....Everything is done in past :P XD

 ---